jackdomleo7/Checka11y.css/README.md

 Our features are always checked against the W3C accessibility guidelines.

-A list of common a11y concerns Checka11y.css will check for and highlight :
+A list of some common a11y concerns Checka11y.css will check for and highlight :

 - Check for invalid HTML elements nested inside of `<a>` and `<button>`
 - Check for missing `alt` attributes on images
 - Check for media that is set to `autoplay`
 - Check `<li>` is the **only** direct child of `<ol>` and `<ul>`
 - Check for programmable-only `tabindex` attributes on invalid HTML elements
-- Check for broken copy with `role="text"`

 See a full list of features [here](./features.md).

 Other features:

-- Clear a11y errors and warnings with informative messages
+- Clear a11y errors and warnings with informative messages and error codes (see [codes.md](./codes.md) for more details on the specific errors & warnings)
 - Options to import via CDN, npm or yarn
 - Customise the error and warning colors
 - No dependencies